tinacms/tina.io/content/docs/nextjs/overview.md

 title: Using Tina with NextJS
 next: /docs/nextjs/bootstrapping
 ---
+**Using open authoring I can click edit and immediately change the content.**

 This guide will show you how to set up Tina in a NextJS environment.
 Since NextJS is a relatively open-ended framework and there are many different ways to build with it, these docs will attempt merely to give you an overview of what is required to get Tina working in a NextJS environment and provide some suggestions.
 The ultimate implementation will depend on your content strategy.